numaproj/numaflow/docs/user-guide/sinks/sqs.md

 1. The source (e.g., SQS system attributes from an SQS source)
 2. User metadata under the `sqs` namespace (merged into headers at the sink)

+The source queue name (system metadata group `sqs`, key `queue_name`) is origin only.
+The builtin SQS sink still writes to the destination `queueName` in this spec; a user-defined sink can read origin if it needs to route elsewhere.

 ### Supported Headers

 | Header | Description |